Nohamika/Nohamika.github.io/index.md

 115  23.534778  18.004010  14.322602  ...
 11.212965  14.356435   0.000000
 ```

-Great, now we will cluster the countries according to those distances using the Louvain method.
+I attend to cluster the countries according to those distances using the Louvain method.
 The Louvain method is a community's detection method in graphs.
 This method partitions the nodes of the graph into different communities according to the edge's weights.
 Here, Every node is a country, the weight of an edge repsrest the similarity between the 2 countries, and the communities are the clustesrs.

 To use this method I will use the Networkx library and create an empty graph.
-To fill the graph with the nodes, edges and weights that I need, I will create a data frame with all the edges (there is one edge between every 2 countries) and the weight of that edge.
+To fill the graph with the nodes, edges and weights that I need, I will create a data frame with all the edges (there is one edge between every 2 countries) and the weight of every edge.
 The more similar 2 countries are I want the edge that connects them to have a higher weight, in other words, The smaller the distance the bigger the weight.
 Therefore, I will calculate the weight as follow:

                       Weight = Divider/ Distance